-In addition, there are also several faults such as the Opak fault, Ngalang Fault, Oyo Fault and Nglipar Fault.
-The Opak fault is a strike-slip fault that extends in the SW-NE direction (Southwest-Northeast), meaning that the relative movement between two rock blocks occurs horizontally parallel the fault itself.
-The Ngalang Fault is also a strike-slip fault with a direction almost parallel to the Opak fault, namely SW-NE (Southwest-Northeast).
+In addition, there are also several faults such as the Opak Fault, Ngalang Fault, Oyo Fault and Nglipar Fault.
+The Opak Fault is a strike-slip fault that extends in the SW-NE direction (Southwest-Northeast), meaning that the relative movement between two rock blocks occurs horizontally parallel to the fault itself.
+The Ngalang Fault is also a strike-slip fault with a direction almost parallel to the Opak Fault, namely SW-NE (Southwest-Northeast).

-This fault is located to the east of the Opak fault.
-The study by Librian et al. (2024) showed that the main earthquake on May 26, 2006 M6.3 occurred on the Ngalang Fault about 10 km east of the Opak fault at a depth of 9 km (red star), and the southern part of this fault is connected to the Opak fault through the Oyo Fault.
-The Oyo Fault is a fault that connects the Opak fault and the Ngalang Fault.
+This fault is located to the east of the Opak Fault.
+The study by Librian et al. (2024) showed that the main earthquake on May 26, 2006 M6.3 occurred on the Ngalang Fault about 10 km east of the Opak Fault at a depth of 9 km (red star), and the southern part of this fault is connected to the Opak Fault through the Oyo Fault.
+The Oyo Fault is a fault that connects the Opak Fault and the Ngalang Fault.
 This fault has a NW-SE (Northwest-Southeast) orientation.
-The Nglipar Fault is a SW-NE (Southwest-Northeast) oriented left-lateral strike-slip fault located to the Northeast of the Opak-Ngalang fault.
-The fault cuts Early Miocene volcanic rocks and Miocene limestone deposits.
+Nglipar Fault is a SW-NE (Southwest-Northeast) oriented left-lateral strike-slip fault located to the Northeast of the Opak-Ngalang fault.
+The fault cuts Early Miocene volcanic rocks and Miocene limestone deposits (Zulkifli et al., 2024).

 Figure 1.
-Geological Map of the Opak fault Vicinity (Librian et al. (2024), modified from Surono et al. (1998).
+Geological Map of the Opak Fault Vicinity (Librian et al. (2024), modified from Surono et al. (1998).
 The star symbol is the hypocenter location of Yogyakarta earthquake 27 May 2006.

-2.2. a-value ana v-value
+2.2. a-value and b-value